 With high discharge heads, it is recommended that a throttling valve and a system check valve be installed in the discharge line to protect the pump from excessive shock pressure and reverse rotation when it is stopped.

-head, gradually close

-head, gradually close the discharge throttling valve before stopping the pump.
+If the application involves a high discharge head, gradually close the discharge throttling valve before stopping the pump.